-Service costs rose 9.4%, primarily due to increases in programming, field operating and phone expenses, offset in part by lower HSD costs.
-Programming expenses grew by 7.6%, principally as a result of higher contractual rates charged by our programming vendors, offset in part by a lower number of basic subscribers.
-Field operating expenses grew by 37.7%, mainly due to increased pole rental and vehicle fuel costs.
-The cost of our phone service rose 93.3%, primarily due to the growth in phone customers.
-HSD expenses decreased by 25.0%, due to a reduction in delivery costs, offset in part by customer growth.
-Service costs as a percentage of revenues were 42.6% and 43.2% for the three months ended March 31, 2008 and 2007, respectively.
+Service costs rose 3.6%, primarily due to increases in programming and phone and, to a lesser extent, field operating expenses, offset in part by lower HSD costs.
+Programming expenses grew by 5.4%, principally as a result of higher contractual rates charged by our programming vendors, offset in part by a lower number of basic subscribers.
+The cost of our phone service rose 40.1%, mainly due to the growth in phone customers.
+Field operating expenses grew by 2.8%, primarily due to increased pole rental and vehicle fuel costs, substantially offset by non-recurring expenses in the prior year period relating to the retransmission consent dispute noted above.
+HSD expenses decreased by 22.8%, due to a reduction in delivery costs, offset in part by customer growth.
+Service costs as a percentage of revenues were 40.4% and 42.9% for the three months ended March 31, 2008 and 2007, respectively.